knightsc/knightsc.github.io/_posts/2019-03-02-swift-value-type-vs-reference-type.md

 00000001000025af C3                     ret
 ```

 So what's the lesson to be learned from all of this?
-Well from a reverse enginering point of view, when reversing swift code, looking at the functions calls and what's passed in might give some hint to whether the high level language was using a struct or a class to implement the functionality.
+Well from a reverse enginering point of view, when reversing swift code, looking at the functions calls and what's passed in might give some hint to whether the original code was using a struct or a class to implement the functionality.
 From a developer view I think it's important to keep in mind that no matter how large your struct is the compiler is going to attempt to copy all the values and pass them in to the function call.
 In this case, with only three member variables, it doesn't make much of a difference but in a larger struct with variables that are using larger chunks of memory it could.